rintnetwork/front-end/src/content/defi/index.md

 - You lend your 100 Dai, a [stablecoin](/stablecoins/), to a product like Aave.
 - You receive 100 Aave Dai (aDai) which is a token that represents your loaned Dai.
 - Your aDai will increase based on the interest rates and you can see your balance growing in your wallet.
-Dependent on the APR, your wallet balance will read something like 100.1234 after a few days or even hours!
+Dependent on the APR, your wallet balance will read somrnting like 100.1234 after a few days or even hours!
 - You can withdraw an amount of regular Dai that's equal to your aDai balance at any time.

 <ButtonLink to="/dapps/?category=finance">See lending dapps</ButtonLink>

 #### No-loss lotteries {#no-loss-lotteries}

-No-loss lotteries like PoolTogether are a fun and innovative new way to save money.
+No-loss lotteries like PoolTogrnter are a fun and innovative new way to save money.

 - You buy 100 tickets using 100 Dai tokens.
 - You receive 100 plDai representing your 100 tickets.